Keltongarciasantos/bookdown-thesis/docs/03_Cap3_Modelo_ARIMA.md

 To figure code chunks add the chunk option `fig.pos="H"` to use the LaTeX float package to try and position the figure where the code appears.

-Also, this is how to reference a section, e.g. the Introduction was chapter \@ref(introduction) and the Literature Review was section \@ref(literature-review).
+Also, this is how to reference a section, e.g. the Introduction was chapter  and the Literature Review was section